Christopher Williams, Chair, Bi-State Department of Statistical Science (415 Carol Ryrie Brink Hall 83844-1104; phone 208/885-4410).

 See WLF 555.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.

 Stat 565 Computer Intensive Statistics (3 cr)

 Numerical stability, matrix decompositions for linear models, methods for generating pseudo-random variates, interactive estimation procedures (Fisher scoring and EM algorithm), bootstrapping, scatterplot smoothers, Monte Carlo techniques including Monte Carlo integration and Markov chain Monte Carlo.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.
 (Alt/yrs)

 Stat 575 Theory of Linear Models (3 cr)

 Theory of least squares analysis of variance models and the general linear hypothesis; small sample distribution theory for regression, fixed effects models, variance components models, and mixed models.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.

 Stat 597 (s) Consulting Practicum (cr arr)

 Students will gain experience in statistical consulting and data analysis, using multiple statistical software packages in the analysis process.
 Topics include communication of statistical information and analysis to non-statisticians, ethics, and computing.
 Emphasis is placed on written and oral presentation of statistical analysis plans and results.